bevyengine/rfcs/rfcs/41-ui-navigation.md

 Looking at the code changes in the existing UI examples in [this RFC's PR] is a good indicator at how the code will need to be changed.

-#### Interaction tree

-In this design, interaction is not "bubble up" as in the current `bevy_ui` design.

-This is because there is a clear and exact distinction in what can be "focused", what is a "menu", and everything else.
-Focused element do not share their state with their parent.
-The breadcrumb of menus defined [in the `MenuSetting` section](#MenuSetting) is a very different concept from marking parents as focused.

-As such, `FocusPolicy` becomes useless and is removed.

 ### How does this work with the spawn/despawn workflow?